Sadikins-Lab/Analog_Obstacle_Detection/README.md

 ## 🚀 Future Improvements

 - Add hysteresis using a feedback resistor (Schmitt trigger)
-- Replace op-amp with comparator IC (e.g., LM393)
+- Replace op-amp with comparator IC (LM393)
 - Interface with a microcontroller
 - Improve detection range and noise immunity